AkumaVenom/Desktop-Pal-App-Win64/README.md

 v0.0.21.1a:

-Fixed and stopped the LLM from talking over its self while it is already talking (instant respond to pc acitvity works properly now)
+Fixed and stopped the LLM from talking over its self while it is already talking (instant respond to pc activity works properly now)

 ===========================================================